What's Not Said Still Hurts: A Description-Based Evaluation Framework for Measuring Social Bias in LLMs: Description-Based Bias Benchmark

 \subsubsection{Data Construction}

-Furthermore, not only the pairs of opposite bias-related concepts can be hidden by descriptions, but the demographic identities can also be hidden by different types of descriptors.
-Traditional overt bias benchmarks have not comprehensively examined how different demographic identity descriptors can be expressed in varying degrees of explicitness and implicitness.
+Furthermore, not only the pairs of opposite bias-related concepts can be hidden by descriptions, but demographic identities can also be hidden by different types of descriptors.
+Traditional term-based bias benchmarks have not comprehensively examined how different demographic identity descriptors can be expressed in varying degrees of explicitness and implicitness.
 Instead, they use direct demographic identities, such as ``the woman'' and ``the man''.
 Our work fills this gap by systematically investigating how demographic descriptors for same identity replacements (explicit way and implicit way) affect bias exhibitions in LLMs.
 And by structuring demographic descriptors from most implicit to most explicit, we ensure that our dataset captures a broad spectrum of potential bias triggers.

-Therefore, at this stage, [[X]] is replaced with various subtle demographic descriptors without direct demographic references, ensuring a comprehensive evaluation of hidden bias across multiple identity types.
+Thus, at this stage, [[X]] is replaced with various subtle demographic descriptors without direct demographic references, ensuring a comprehensive evaluation of bias across multiple identity types.
 For example, in the bias category of Age, [[X]] for an older identity may be replaced with ``a grandmother living in a nursing home'', while for a younger identity, it may be replaced with ``a daughter who is a college freshman''.
 Terms like ``retirement'' and ``Gen-X'' further reinforce age representation without explicitly stating ``Old'' or ``Young.''
 Similarly, for Race Ethnicity, [[X]] is subtly depicted using names, pet phrases, and culturally significant holidays.
 Gender is represented through terms such as mother/father or professions like actor/actress.
 For Socioeconomic Class, descriptions of living conditions are used, and religious identity is expressed through references to religious practices and behaviors.
+All descriptors are drawn from and inspired by prior works, including BBQ~\cite{parrish-etal-2022-bbq}, SOFA~\cite{marchiori-manerba-etal-2024-social}, CS~\cite{nangia-etal-2020-crows}, and SS~\cite{nadeem-etal-2021-stereoset}.
 Table~\ref{tab:bias_des} provides a systematic summary of subtle identity replacements in Appendix~\ref{sec:data_gene_appendix}, ranging from implicit to explicit identity descriptors, while Table~\ref{tab:names_list} details the randomly assigned names for [[X]].